atl97853/computer-science-self-learning/06_software_construction_6031/01_static_typing.md

 - Bad: writing lost of code before testing any of it.
 - Bad: keeping all the details in your head, assuming you'll remember them forever, instead of writing them down in your code.
 - Bad: assuming that bugs will be nonexistent or else easy to find and fix.

+But software engineering is not hacking.
+Engineers are pessimists:
+- Good: write a little bit at a time, testing as you go. (in a future class, we'll talk about test-first programming).
+- Good: document the assuptions that your code depends on.
+- Good: defend your cade against stupidity, *especially your own, static checking helps with that.*

+*Assumptions that aren't self-documenting* in the code would have to be documented using comments in the code instead.

+It's generally good practice to document assumptions made in your code, especially if they are not entirely clear from the code itself.
+This helps improve code readability, maintainability and understanding for future developers (including yourself).

+Always strive for code that is self-documenting as much as possible through clear naming and structure.
+When assumptions are not entirely clear from the code, consider a combination of techniques like comments, descriptive naming, etc.

+#### **The goal of 6.031**